Tips to use up leftover turkey.

-FREEZE THE COOKED CHICKEN
+FREEZE THE COOKED TURKEY

-MAKE CHICKEN SOUP
+MAKE TURKEY SOUP

 MAKE SALAD, PITTAS AND QUESADILLAS

-Quick Caeser Salad
+Quick Turkey Caeser Salad

 Mix mayonnaise with a minced clove of garlic, grated Parmesan and season with freshly ground black pepper.
 Toss salad leaves with the dressing.
-Add cooked shredded chicken and croutons (rub the bread with a cut clove of garlic before you fry it.)
+Add cooked shredded turkey and croutons (rub the bread with a cut clove of garlic before you fry it.)
 Sprinkle lots more freshly grated Parmesan on top.
 You can add an anchovy to the mayonnaise for a more authentic Caeser Salad.

-Make Chilli Chicken Pittas
+Make Chilli Turkey Pittas

 Pitta breads are great to have in your store cupboard for those days when you run out of bread.
-Toast the pittas, trim the tops, add the cooked chicken and a spoon of chilli tomato chutney or jelly; top with grated cheese, guacamole, sour cream and fresh iceberg lettuce.
+Toast the pittas, trim the tops, add the cooked turkey and a spoon of chilli tomato chutney or jelly; top with grated cheese, guacamole, sour cream and fresh iceberg lettuce.
 Better still, put everything in bowls on the table and everyone can help themselves so it saves you cooking.

-Cajun Chicken Tortillas: Heat leftover cooked chicken strips in a spoon of olive oil in a non-stick frying pan or wok, add a few spoons of Cajun sauce or a teaspoon of Cajun seasoning, toss and heat through.
+Cajun Turkey Tortillas: Heat leftover cooked turkey strips in a spoon of olive oil in a non-stick frying pan or wok, add a few spoons of Cajun sauce or a teaspoon of Cajun seasoning, toss and heat through.
 Smear a warm tortilla with garlic mayonnaise; add rocket leaves, sliced red onion and strips of ripe tomatoes.
 Fold and wrap in tin foil.
 Cut through the middle and serve.
 (To make garlic mayonnaise at home, stir a teaspoon of minced garlic into 250ml of mayonnaise.)

-MAKE CHICKEN FRICASSÉE, STIR-FRIES, PASTA
+MAKE TURKEY FRICASSÉE, STIR-FRIES AND PASTA

-Stir-fry: Make a chicken stir-fry with rice: cook the rice and leave to go cold.
+Stir-fry: Make a turkey stir-fry with rice: cook the rice and leave to go cold.
 Heat sunflower oil in a hot wok.
 Add a lightly beaten egg and leave to cook – remove and cut into strips.
 Add more oil and heat.
 Fry some chopped onion until it takes on colour.
-Add the cooked rice, turning constantly and add frozen peas, diced ham, shredded cooked chicken, mange toute and carrot batons.
+Add the cooked rice, turning constantly and add frozen peas, diced ham, shredded cooked turkey, mange toute and carrot batons.
 Add a little soy sauce if you wish.
 Check the seasoning and add salt and black pepper, constantly turning the rice so it doesn’t stick.
 Just before serving add the egg, turn a few times to heat it and serve.